-Staff meetings may be held within opening hours or outside of opening hours.
+Staff meetings may be held within opening hours or outside of opening hours, and will be within employees' agreed hours of work.

 In the case of salaried employees, attendance at regular staff meetings will either be included in the employee's usual hours of work, or the employee will be entitled to time off in lieu if the staff meeting is in addition to the employee's usual hours of work.